 Cleaning up is pretty easy with both Vitamix and Ninja blender.
 To clean these blenders, just soak them with warm water and drop a little liquid soap to the blender container, put the lid on, then you just need to set the blender to the highest level speed.

-For some blender models you can also press the pulse button to burst the power that will make more water round during the cleaning process,.
+For some blender models you can also press the pulse button to burst the power that will make more water round during the cleaning process.
 It helps to release all residues left from the ingredients that you used before.

 After run the auto-cleaning system, just remove the water from the container and rinse under running water to remove the soap from the blenders.
 That’s all and wait until the blender dry.

 Product durability and warranty

-Which blender has longer product warranty?
+Which blender has a longer product year warranty?
 Ninja blenders are covered with 2-years limited warranty (we found 5-years warranty can be obtained at certain condition) while Vitamix blenders are covered with 5-years or 7-years warranty depends on the model.
 Plus there is a 3-years extended warranty (optional with some additional charge) for all of them.

 Regarding the procedure to claim warranty, both provide an easy way for warranty verification by calling their customer services, then they will explain how to get your replacement.

-Both Vitamix and Ninja blenders are good products.
-They definitely are having strict competition in this market.
+They definitely have strict competition in this market.
 But keep in mind that we always get what we pay for!
 At times, the cheap can literally be expensive.

-With higher price we spend for Vitamix blender, we get a better quality products, and also a better blended products than what Ninja can offer to us.
+With higher price we spend for Vitamix blender, we get better quality products, materials, and also better blended products than what Ninja can offer to us.